juandtrujillo99/champions-fit/README.md

 # champions-fit
-The project were I combine my two loves, workout and design.
+The project where I combine my two loves, workout and design.

 This was developed for my second home, Champions Fit was the place where I started my workout sessions and this changed my life completely.